spinnaker/governance/rfc/website-revamp.md

 To that end, these are the specific goals we are working toward:

-* Provide clear entryways and paths for the different personas spinnaker.io should speak to.
-For example, a more clear and opinionated navigation for someone brand new to Spinnaker.
+* Provide clear entryways and paths for the different personas spinnaker.io should speak to; for example, a more clear and opinionated navigation for someone brand new to Spinnaker.
 * Provide a clear and compelling answer to anyone asking, “Why Spinnaker for Continuous Delivery?”
 * Add useful documentation features, e.g. versioned documentation and a better in-page table of contents
-* Improve operator, end-user, and contributor experience by providing more navigable documentation.
+* Improve operator, end-user, and contributor experience by providing more navigable documentation as well as a search bar on the spinnaker.io landing page.
 * Improve content organization to facilitate easy contribution.
 * Improve local build time and adopt the new way GitHub pages uses themes